Kabilduke/DataScience/Notes.md/Metric.md

 - False Negative = $a$(Yes) as $p$(No)

 ## Recall:
+Recall is a metric that measures the proportion of positive cases that the model identified correctly.
+-  Of predicted positives, how many are correct?

 > Formula:

 $$ Recall = \frac{TP}{TP + FP} $$

 ## Precision:
+Precision is a similar metric to recall, but measures the proportion of predicted positive cases where the true label is actually positive.
+- Of actual positives, how many are correctly identified?

 > Formula:

 $$ Precision = \frac{TP}{TP +FN} $$

 ## F1 Score
+F1-score is an overall metric that combined recall and precision

 > Formula: